El-Kavio/Pick-It-Up/README.md

 ## How to use

 **Sneak on top** of a chest or barrel while **holding** the craftable item to **pick it up**!
+> It will also return a shulker shell.

 ---